 Grades 3rd – 8th

-St. Ignatius College Preparatory in San Francisco, CA
+In-Person Camp at St. Ignatius College Preparatory Campus in San Francisco, CA

 9:00 am – 12:00 pm